ranjennaidu2024/ionic-course-project/README.md

    > ng g c recipes
    > //OR
    > ionic generate

+For this project we create auth component using:

+> ionic generate page auth

 9. Since using Capacitor plugin , Don't need the @ionic-native/splash-screen and @ionic-native/status-bar plugins anymore